-GENERAL AND ADMINISTRATIVE EXPENSES

-General and administrative expenses increased \$4.1 million in the 2021 period compared to the 2020 period.
-The 2021 period includes higher compensation costs due to the addition of certain executives and other key employees added to drive certain of the our operational and growth initiatives and increases in other professional and legal fees, some of which are related to collection of rents from periods during the COVID-19 mandated shut downs.
-The 2020 period included temporary reductions in compensation costs of our executive officers and other employees and virtually all travel and entertainment expenses were eliminated during the period.
+GENERAL AND ADMINISTRATIVE EXPENSES General and administrative expenses increased \$3.6 million in the 2021 period compared to the 2020 period.
+The 2021 period includes higher compensation costs due to the addition of certain executives and other key employees added to drive certain operational and growth initiatives and increases in other professional and legal fees, some of which are related to collection of rents from periods during the COVID-19 mandated shut downs.